VGoshev/seafile-docker/README.md

 ## Tips&amp;Tricks and Known issues

-* Make sure, that mounted data volume and files are radable and writable by container's seafile user(2016:2016).
+* Make sure, that mounted data volume and files are radable and writable by container's seafile user(Default: 2016:2016).

 * If you want to run seafdav, which is disabled by default, you can read it's [manual](https://manual.seafile.com/extension/webdav.html).
 Do not forget to publish port 8080 after it.

 * If you do not want container to automatically upgrade your Seafile enviroment on image (and Seafile-server) update, you can add empty file named `.no-update` to directory `/home/seafile` in your container.
 You can use **`docker exec <container_name> touch /home/seafile/.no-update`** for it.

-* Container uses seafile user to run seafile, so if you need to do something with root access in container, you can use **`docker exec -ti --user=0 <container_name> /bin/sh`** for it.
+* Container uses seafile user to run seafile, so if you need to do something with seafile data in container, you can use **`docker exec -ti --user=seafile <container_name> /bin/sh`** for it.

 * On first run (end every image upgrade) container will copy seahub directory from `/usr/local/share/seahub` to `/home/seafile/seafile-server/seahub `(i.e. to the volume), so it cost about 40Mb of space.
 I'm not sure if it could be changed without using webserver inside of container (But 40Mb of space isn't to much in our days, I think).

 * At this moment most seafile scripts (which are located in `/usr/local/share/seafile/scripts` directory) aren't working properly, but I do not think that they are to usefull for this image (scripts `seaf-fsck.sh` and `seaf-gc.sh` are working correctly and also avaliable as `/usr/local/bin/seafile-fsck` and `/usr/local/bin/seafile-gc`).

 * This image confugure sqlite-based Seafile server installation.
-If you want to run Seafile server witn MySQL\MariaDB, then you can configure it manually, or say to me about it and I'll add such configuration option.
+If you want to run Seafile server witn MySQL\MariaDB, then you can configure it manually, or you ca say to me about it and I'll try add such configuration option.

 ## License